Academic Renewal

 Institutional Challenge Exams are the way ACC abides by Colorado Revised Statutes 23-1-125, which requires public institutions of higher education to offer students an option for testing out of core courses.

-Additionally, credit for learning gained in the U.S. military (if applicable to a student’s declared degree or certificate at ACC) is generally transferred based upon ACE credit recommendations found on a Joint Service Transcript (JST) for current or former Army, Coast Guard, Marine Corps, or Navy personnel.
+Military training may be recognized for college credit.
+The American Council on Education's (ACE) Military Guide provides college credit recommendations for the Army, Navy, Marine Corps, and Coast Guard.
+Credit for learning gained in the U.S. military (if applicable to a student’s declared degree or certificate at ACC) is generally transferred based upon ACE credit recommendations found on a Joint Service Transcript (JST) for current or former military personnel.
 Air Force personnel will have their credit documented on a Community College of the Air Force (CCAF) transcript.

-To be evaluated for possible credit, you should order your official transcript from the provider (JST, CCAF) or third party organization (ACE, NCCRS, etc.) and have it sent directly from the issuing organization to ACC for evaluation: Arapahoe Community College, Attention: Records & Enrollment Services, Campus Box 14, 5900 S. Santa Fe Drive, P.O.
+To be evaluated for possible credit, you should order your official transcript from the provider (JST, CCAF) or third-party organization (ACE, etc.) and have it sent directly from the issuing organization to ACC for evaluation: Arapahoe Community College, Attention: Records, Campus Box 14, 5900 S. Santa Fe Drive, P.O.
 Box 9002, Littleton, CO 80160.

 Portfolio Assessment: